GMLC-TDC/HELICS/docs/user-guide/advanced_topics/CoreTypes.md

 ## UDP

-UDP cores sends IP messages and caries with it the traditional limitation of UDP messging: no guaranteed delivery or order of received messages.
+UDP cores sends IP messages and caries with it the traditional limitation of UDP messaging: no guaranteed delivery or order of received messages.
 It may be faster in cases with highly reliable networking.
 It's primary use is for performance testing and the UDP core uses [asio](https://think-async.com/Asio/) for networking.

 ## TCP